minni-im/minni-im.github.io/_posts/2013-05-16-playing-with-svg.md

 ---

 <!-- excerpt start -->
-Lately I was playing with SVG a bit.
+Lately I was playing a bit with SVG.

 [Patrick](http://twitter.com/patrickbrosset), a friend of mine, recently bought a Macbook Pro Retina and suddenly I had to face the truth: